nwg-piotr/nwg-iso/README.md

 **Aliases:**

 - `cls` for `clear`
-- `fetch` for `fastfetch`

 ## Post-installation

 On first run of as well sway, as Hyprland, the shell config utility will be auto-started.
 Review your settings here.
-Uncheck the 'Show on startup` box for the config utility not to be auto-started any longer.
-Don't forget to press the "Apply" button, or the file manager, text editor and web browser keyboard bindings will not work.
+Pay attention to the kayboard layout and Applications settings.
+Uncheck the 'Show on startup` box and apply, for the config utility not to be auto-started any longer.

 ![2023-09-16-001157_hypr_screenshot](https://github.com/nwg-piotr/nwg-iso/assets/20579136/a11a9786-558e-4567-a7f4-8b2a5226032c)